 Managers must re-prioritise and communicate clearly to bring everyone together and ensure employee’s personal needs are met while advocating an inclusive environment.
 Below we offer helpful suggestions to achieve this.

 Conduct virtual sessions across the company to connect employees through a common interest.
 For example, hold virtual yoga sessions or virtual career development meetings for specific demographics within your business.

 - Manage Representation

 Managers have a unique role in caring for their teams.
 To ensure this responsibility is being conducted effectively, managers should hold regular conversations with members of their team about time management and to establish project prioritisation.
-Use benefuts of hookup in Maintaining an Inclusive Environment in Lockdown 2.0.
 This will keep employees motivated as their level of accountability will increase.

 - Help People Speak up on Virtual Meetings

 Adopt multi-sensory cues to establish who is listening and who is speaking.
 Relying on visual cues, such as hand gestures, could exclude participants who are visually impaired, temporarily distracted or have poor internet connection, as they are less likely to see the gesture.

 Appoint a moderator that is separate from the speaker and leave space at the end of the meeting for those who were quiet to ask questions.